+I am a Board Certified psychiatrist.
 I provide psychiatric evaluations, medication management and psychotherapy for adults.
 Appointments include a diagnostic evaluation, medication management, psycho-education and therapy.
 Once an established patient, other options for care include in home evaluations, remote sessions and after hour appointments for the working professional.
-I limit the number of patients I see, to allow for greater flexibility and access.

 I am originally from the Midwest, graduating from the University of Kansas School of Medicine in 2014.
 I completed my residency at the University of Utah, where I served as a chief resident.
 My work has included consult and liaison psychiatry, inpatient psychiatry, psychiatric emergency rooms, as well as outpatient treatment.